prabal-k/Fiderated_learning_1/README.md

 Each client connects to the server and implements three key methods:

-a) get_parameters() → Fetches the global model weights from the server.
+a) get_parameters() → is used to return the local model's current weights whenever the server requests them.

-b) fit() → Trains the model locally on the client's data.
+b) fit() → First load the global model weigths, Trains the model locally on the client's data and returns the trained local model weigths to server

 c) evaluate() → Evaluates the updated model on the client's test data.